Orientation

 Staff and Faculty

-Staff and faculty are the first points of contact for students, and we can support students in their transition to our Portland campus.
+Staff and faculty are the first points of contact for students, and are important sources of support for students in their transition to the UO Portland campus.
 Discover how you can help students navigate Orientation programming, familiarize yourself with campus resources, and improve your student referral skills.

 Frequently Asked Questions